What does dental veneer treatment involve?

-Due to the nature of porcelain veneers, they are resistant to stains from items that natural teeth would be susceptible to.
-Food, such as tea, coffee and red wines, may not impact on porcelain veneers as much as they would on your natural teeth.
-However, veneers may be damaged by habits such as nail biting, chewing on ice, and teeth grinding.
-The resistance to staining does not mean you can give daily oral hygiene routines the flick.
-Your veneers and the teeth behind them will still require daily maintenance as was required before the treatment.
+Due to the nature of porcelain veneers, they are resistant to stains from items that natural teeth would be susceptible to, such as tea, coffee and red wines.
+However, veneer work may be damaged by habits such as nail biting, chewing on ice, and teeth grinding.
+The resistance to staining does not, however, mean you can give daily oral hygiene routines the flick.
+Your veneers and the teeth behind them will still require daily maintenance.

 Are veneers suitable for me?

 In general, teeth that are chipped, discoloured, or poorly shaped are good candidates for veneers.
-Veneers can also be used to hide minor crowding, gaps or bite-related problems.
-It is important to bear in mind that due to the preparation required for veneers to be adhered, a small amount of enamel is necessarily removed.
-This removal of enamel is permanent and irreversible.
+They can be used to hide minor crowding, gaps or bite-related problems.
+It is important to bear in mind that due to the preparation required for veneers to adhere, a small amount of enamel is permanently removed.

-If you are not receiving veneers on all visible teeth and have been considering teeth whitening procedures, you should discuss this with your dentist prior.
+If you are not receiving veneers on all visible teeth and have been considering a teeth whitening procedure, you should discuss this with your dentist.
 Porcelain veneers are created to match your teeth at the time and teeth whitening treatments post veneer treatment will not change the colour of your veneers.
 If you are considering more than one treatment ask us about our full smile makeovers.

 Veneers are used to enhance the appearance of your smile.
-The improvement should be noticeable to the patient, however, discreet enough that admirers notice a difference to your appearance without being able to put a finger on what’s changed.
+The improvement should be noticeable to the patient, however, discreet enough that admirers notice a difference to your appearance without being able to put a finger on what has changed.